How to watch Joe Wicks' PE workout live on Tuesday April 21

 Gareth Beavis

-Welcome to Joe Wicks PE workout on Tuesday - day two of week five (already) and we're getting ready for another session, beginning 9AM BST / 6PM AEST.
+Welcome to Joe Wicks PE workout on Tuesday - day two of week five (already) and it's time to strap on the trainers and get ready to work out, as today's session starts soon (at 9AM BST / 6PM AEST, if you're wondering).

-We've been following along since the beginning of PE with Joe Wicks and it's having a great effect already - just by jumping when the cheeky man says 'jump!' has had a pretty strong effect on our fitness.
+We've been following along since the beginning of PE with Joe Wicks and it's having a great effect - we're seeing a lot more fitness, getting up off chairs no longer comes with a weird sound and things are just a bit... lighter.

 - How and where to buy an exercise bike